 Framlingham Castle is located in the market town of Framlingham in Suffolk.
-It was built by Roger Bigod, earl of Norfolk after the Norman Conquest of England in 1066.
+It was built by Roger Bigod, a knight, after the Norman Conquest of England in 1066.
 At this time the Normans sought to assert their control over the Anglo-Saxons, and Framlingham was probably fortified with a castle to intimidate the local population.
 Initially, the castle was built out of wood, with the building work taking place sometime between 1066 and 1107.
 Stone buildings were constructed later at the castle after 1150.

 In order to understand why Henry II seized Framlingham castle, we first need to recognise how castles were used during the reign of Henry II’s uncle, King Stephen.
 During the reign of King Stephen, England was torn apart by a long and gruelling civil war.
 Barons rebelled against the king and used castles as their headquarters, ruling the surrounding villages as if they were kings themselves.
 This meant that many barons got used to running things their own way.
 When Henry II succeeded Stephen to the throne, he felt that the barons were far too powerful and unwilling to submit to his authority.
 Therefore Henry II took over their castles.